 The Exams Office, based at Trowbridge campus, deals with every aspect of examinations including entry forms, setting deadline dates, organising exams and issuing results and certificates.
-You will be notified when to collect certificates.
-It is your responsibility to ensure that your exam entry forms are completed and handed in by the relevant closing date!
-Get exam entry forms from Reception.
-Late entries will incur a late entry fee or may not be accepted at all.
+Your certificate will be posted to you within 1 week of us receiving them.

 You can view current exam timetable list and select by campus location.
 (If you have special considerations for your exams then you may not find your date & time in the link above.
 Please contact your tutor for the details of when and where you need to attend for your exam.

 If you have an exams related question or problem, please email us on MISExams@wiltshire.ac.uk or call 01225 756408.
 Our department supports students and tutors alike with course queries for those that students have sat as well as those that students are currently sitting.
 Text messages are sent to students informing them of exam dates, times and locations as well as rules and certificate queries.

 If you have an exams related question or problem, please email us on MISExams@wiltshire.ac.uk or call 01225 756408.
 Our department supports students and tutors alike with course queries for those that students have sat as well as those that students are currently sitting.
 Text messages are sent to students informing them of exam dates and times.

 The main conditions are:

 - Students must attend exams they have been entered for.
 Exams can only be taken on the day and time stated.